 - No longer engaging in activities you once enjoyed.

 Long-term heroin abuse or addiction can cause devastating physical and mental health issues, including:

-The first step in treating a heroin addiction is medical detox, which breaks the physical addiction by withholding heroin from the body.
+The first step in treating a heroin addiction in Madison is medical detox, which breaks the physical addiction by withholding heroin from the body.
 During medical detox, drugs will be given as needed to help prevent the onset of symptoms or to treat symptoms that appear, which may include hot and cold sweats, nausea and vomiting, body aches, and cramps and diarrhea.

 After the detox process is complete, various treatment therapies will be utilized to address the complex underlying psychological issues behind the addiction.
 Cognitive behavioral therapy, family counseling, and motivational interviewing are just a few of the many therapies that are used to treat a drug addiction.